Diet and Diabetes

 Other basic suggestions for losing weight include:

 - Avoid fried foods.
 Bake, grill, broil, or roast vegetables and meat instead.

-- Eat at least five servings of vegetables and fruits per day
+- Eat plenty of vegetables and fruits.
+Have at least five servings per day.

 Controlling blood sugar

-Well-balanced meals will help a person with diabetes keep his or her blood sugar levels as close to normal as possible.
+Eating well-balanced meals helps a person with diabetes keep his or her blood sugar levels as close to normal as possible.
 By checking blood sugar levels regularly, a person with diabetes will soon be able to predict which foods raise or lower those levels.

 A person with diabetes can eat sweets, as long as he or she works them into a meal plan.
-Like other carbohydrates—such as bread or potatoes—sugar will raise blood sugar levels.
-Eating only moderate amounts of sugar will keep your blood sugar levels at a good place and keep you from gaining weight.
+Like other carbohydrates—such as bread or potatoes—sugar raises blood sugar levels.
+Eating only moderate amounts of sugar keeps your blood sugar levels at a good place and keeps you from gaining weight.

 To control your blood sugar levels, it is important to: